StuntsPT/Structure_threader/TestData/README.md

 The used command was:

-./vcftools --gzvcf
+    ./vcftools --gzvcf \
-ALL.chr1.phase3_shapeit2_mvncall_integrated_v4.20130502.genotypes.vcf.gz
+    ALL.chr22.phase3_shapeit2_mvncall_integrated_v5a.20130502.genotypes.vcf.gz \
---maf 0.05 --thin 2000 --min-alleles 2 --max-alleles 2 --non-ref-ac 2 --recode --chr 1 --out Chr1
+    --maf 0.05 --thin 2000 --min-alleles 2 --max-alleles 2 --non-ref-ac 2 \
+    --recode --chr 1 --out Chr1

 This was the criteria that was used on the *admixture* [analysis of the 1000 genomes project](ftp://ftp.1000genomes.ebi.ac.uk/vol1/ftp/release/20130502/supporting/admixture_files/README.admixture_20141217).

-The file was then converted to structure format with [PGDSpider](http://www.cmpg.unibe.ch/software/PGDSpider/), and compressed with xz.
+The file was then converted to structure format with [PGDSpider](http://www.cmpg.unibe.ch/software/PGDSpider/).

-###Chr22.str.tar.xz

-This file is similar to the one above, but it is from [chromossome 22](ftp://ftp.1000genomes.ebi.ac.uk/vol1/ftp/release/20130502/ALL.chr22.phase3_shapeit2_mvncall_integrated_v5a.20130502.genotypes.vcf.gz) instead of chromossome 1.
-As such it contains fewer SNPs (2719).

-The file processing was done in the same way as for Chr1.
+To further reduce the dataset (for faster benchmarking), the file was then processed with `cut` and `head` and finally compressed with xz.

+The used commands were:

+    cut -d " " -f 1-604 BigData.str > BigData604SNPs.str
+    head -n 1002 BigData604SNPs.str > BigTestData.str
+    tar cvfJ BigTestData.str.tar.xz BigTestData.str

-###extraparams and mainparams
+### extraparams and mainparams

 The STRUCTURE paramater files that were used in the benchmarking process.

-###joblist.txt
+### joblist.txt

 The joblist used to benchmark *ParallelStructure*.
 Consists of 16 jobs, 4 values of "K" with 4 replicates each.

-###TestData.structure
+### TestData.structure

 This is the datafile itself  that was used in the benchmarking process.
 It contains 83 individuals, divided in 17 populations, represented for 29 SNP loci.
-There is aproximately 13% missing data in the file.
+There is approximately 13% missing data in the file.